Tkko/Flutter_Pinput/MIGRATION.md

-#### Migration to 5.0.0+
+### Migration to 5.0.0+

-- If you need SMS autofill on Android, you need to add the smart_auth package directly to your project.
+- If you need SMS autofill on Android, you need to add the smart_auth (or similar) package directly to your project.

 Before 5.0.0:

 ```dart
 class Example extends StatelessWidget {
   const Example({Key? key}) : super(key: key);